The Conch House Marina Resort Wedding Photography Guide

 Watch for Wildlife Photobombs

-Dolphins, pelicans, and manatees are regular visitors to the marina.
+Dolphins, pelicans, and manatees are regular visitors to the waterfront.
 Keep one eye on the water during portraits—if dolphins swim by, pause everything and capture the moment.
 I've had couples spot manatees during their ceremony and pelicans land on dock posts during first looks.
 These unplanned moments make for incredible storytelling images and memories couples treasure forever.

 Coordinate with the Restaurant